woojoo666/arcana-notes/notes6.md

 ### Spread Operator and Merging Properties

 * earlier, we talked about the "fixed" syntax for IIFEs (Immediately Invoked Function Expressions)
+	* see section "Arrow Operator and Capturing Implicit Inputs"
+* eg

 		foo: (=> a.bar(b))#
 		    a: SomeObject